ranhya/ranhya.github.io/content/posts/indie-games-are-saving-gaming.md

 ## Indie games are so goddamn cheap too!

-You can get Terraria on steam for like $5 on sale, maybe even less!
+You can get Terraria on steam for like five dollars on sale, maybe even less!

-Hollow Knight, a game I’ve sunk hundreds of hours in and could sink hundreds more hours in, is $15 and often goes on sale.
-And despite the fact people would gladly pay double, triple the price—TeamCherry have confirmed the price of Hollow Knight: Silksong to be… $20.
+Hollow Knight, a game I’ve sunk hundreds of hours in and could sink hundreds more hours in, is 15 dollars and often goes on sale.
+And despite the fact people would gladly pay double, triple the price—TeamCherry have confirmed the price of Hollow Knight: Silksong to be… 20 dollars.
 For a game such as Silksong, one that’s been in development for 7+ years and all that without a second crowdfunding campaign (money for the Hollow Knight one was used for Silksong as well), it’s baffling.

 Yet Nintendo charge $80 for Switch 2 titles.